Did You Know?

 What next?

-A-level Drama and Theatre will provide you with invaluable transferable skills which can be applied to any career.
-You may choose to continue studying drama at an accredited drama school, which can lead to university courses in drama, directing, acting, theatre design, and arts administration.
-However, some of our alumni now have careers in law, teaching and even veterinary science!
+This course will provide you with invaluable transferable skills.
+You can continue studying drama at an accredited drama school, or progress onto a degree in drama, directing, acting, theatre design, and arts administration.
+Some of our alumni have careers in law, teaching and veterinary science!